Are you looking for the best closed-door pull-up bar?

 That is because a doorway pull-up bar is less bulky and it does not have additional attachments that might block the door from closing.

-With the doorway pull-up bar, you can simply attach it, close the door, and voila!
+As you already know you can simply attach it, close the door, and voila!
 You can now do pull-up exercises privately!

 - 5 Best Pull Up Bars for Calisthenics in 2020 (Tested and Cheap)